-Over the next five years, patient preference studies will be performed in both academic and industry settings.
-The gained experience will provide a better understanding of what will be a recommended best-practice approach to patient-preference studies.
+Over the next five years, patient preferences will be studied both from the academia and industry’s points of view.
+TThis project will provide a better understanding of recommended best-practice approaches to patient-preference studies.
 The project will also show how patient preference studies can give valuable information to support decision making for regulators and HTA bodies.

 The European Cancer Patient Coalition is one of the four patient organisations in the Patient Advisory Group of the project.
 The role of ECPC is to lead the Patient Advisory Group and to ensure that the methodologies identified are consistent with the specific views, experiences and preferences of patients.
-ECPC will also contribute to the final recommendations and to the successful dissemination of the project's deliverables.
+ECPC is contributing horizontally across the four work packages and will contribute to the successful dissemination of the project's deliverables.

 Public Private Partnership

-Uppsala University and Novartis lead a new public-private research project "Patient Preferences in Benefit-Risk Assessments during the Drug Life Cycle (PREFER)" under the Innovative Medicines Initiative 2 Joint Undertaking.
+Uppsala University and Novartis lead "Patient Preferences in Benefit-Risk Assessments during the Drug Life Cycle (PREFER)" under the Innovative Medicines Initiative 2 Joint Undertaking.
 IMI is a partnership between the European Union’s Horizon 2020 programme and the European pharmaceutical industry (represented by EFPIA, the European Federation of Pharmaceutical Industries and Associations).

 Patient Advisory Group: Isabelle Manneh-Vangramberen, European Cancer Patient Coalition's Projects Coordinator